Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Whenever an Indian company issues a capital instrument, the price should not fall below:

-• Convertible Capital Instruments: When dealing with convertible capital instruments, such as convertible bonds or preference shares, the conversion price should not be lower than the fair value at the time of issuing these capital instruments, in accordance with FEMA regulations
+• Convertible Capital Instruments: When dealing with convertible capital instruments, such as convertible bonds or preference shares, the conversion price should not be lower than the fair value at the time of issuing these capital instruments, according to FEMA regulations.

 • Convertible Capital Instruments (e.g., Share Warrants): In cases involving convertible capital instruments like share warrants, the pricing should not be set below the fair market value established at the time of issuing these warrants.